Class PublicKeyEncryptionHandler

 X509Certificate cert = (X509Certificate)cf.generateCertificate(fis);

-To decrypt a document, you will need a KeyStore containing a private key that matches the public key used to encrypt the document.
-Typically this will be done like so:
+To decrypt a document, you will need a KeyStore containing a private key that matches a public key used to encrypt the document.

 KeyStore keystore = KeyStore.getInstance("PKCS12");